 Sunlight

-T. ionantha prefers bright but indirect light.
+T. ionantha prefers bright but indirect sunlight.
 It can withstand some direct sunlight too, particularly when the sun is low in the sky.
 Growing this plant near an east or west-facing window is therefore ideal.

 Just remember, more light will mean more watering is necessary, and too much light may burn the plant.
 If your plant is stubbornly refusing to bloom, that could be a good sign that it is not receiving enough light.